Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Early on, regular reviews of the implementation of the recommendations of the RCIADIC were conducted in Victoria.
 The 2005 Review found these lacked rigour, with government self-assessments of progress vastly different to the experiences of Aboriginal people.
 These persistent differences continue to drive AJC advocacy for change.

-The Aboriginal community, particularly the Victorian Aboriginal Justice Advisory Committee (VAJAC) were key to the development, implementation, monitoring and evaluation of Aboriginal Justice Agreements (AJAs), and their associated governance structures.
-While these began as mechanisms to oversee the implementation of RCIADIC recommendations in Victoria, focus has shifted over time from implementation of specific recommendations to achievement of broader Aboriginal community aspirations to eliminate Aboriginal over-representation, prevent deaths in custody and realise greater Aboriginal self-determination.
+Members of the Aboriginal community, in particular the Victorian Aboriginal Justice Advisory Committee, were key to the development, implementation, monitoring and evaluation of Aboriginal Justice Agreements (AJAs), and their associated governance structures.
+While these began as mechanisms to oversee the implementation of RCIADIC recommendations in Victoria, focus has shifted over time from implementation of specific recommendations to achievement of broader Aboriginal community aspirations to eliminate the over-representation of Aboriginal people, prevent deaths in custody, and realise greater Aboriginal self-determination.

-Annual Victorian Government Aboriginal Affairs Reports describe progress against targets and indicators linked to many of the underlying issues identified in the RCIADIC.
-However, AJC members have questioned the accuracy of some of these reports, and recognise that it is rare for them to include references to RCIADIC recommendations.
+Annual Victorian Government Aboriginal Affairs Reports describe progress against targets and indicators linked to many underlying issues identified in the RCIADIC.
+However, we question the accuracy of some of these reports and recognise that it is rare for them to include references to RCIADIC recommendations.

 c) Governments consult with Aboriginal organisations on the implementation of recommendations

-Engagement with Aboriginal communities occurs through the AJC, RAJACs and Aboriginal organisations in relation to justice-related recommendations.
-For recommendations related to child welfare, health, housing, economic development and education it occurs through the relevant Aboriginal-government partnership forums and member Aboriginal organisations.
-The AJC or its members are represented on the most of these forums.
+Engagement with Aboriginal communities in relation to justice-related recommendations occurs through the AJC, RAJACs and Aboriginal organisations.
+For recommendations related to child welfare, health, housing, economic development and education it occurs through the relevant Aboriginal - ¬government partnership forums and member Aboriginal organisations.
+Our chairpersons represent the AJC on most of these forums.

 d) Governments use the services of Aboriginal organisations in implementing recommendations

-The AJA3 Evaluation found the involvement of Aboriginal Community Controlled Organisations (ACCOs) as the main providers of Aboriginal justice programs and services to community was central to the success of the AJA.
-Our community has always known that Aboriginal-led organisations are best placed to understand community needs and deliver responsive services.
+The AJA3 Evaluation found the involvement of Aboriginal Community-Controlled Organisations (ACCOs) as the main providers of Aboriginal justice programs and services to community was central to the success of the AJA.
+The Aboriginal community has always known that Aboriginal-led organisations are best placed to understand community needs and deliver responsive services.
 There has been growing recognition of this by governments.

-A range of Aboriginal organisations are funded to deliver programs and services that implement RCIADIC recommendations under the Aboriginal Justice Agreement and other Victorian Government-Aboriginal Community partnerships.
-However, there is considerable evidence captured through submissions to government, consultations and reviews that the needs of Aboriginal communities in Victoria are greater and more complex than the resources available to meet them.
-ACCOs continue to advocate for more sustainable, long-term funding.
+A range of Aboriginal organisations are funded to deliver programs and services that implement RCIADIC recommendations under the AJA and other Victorian Government - Aboriginal Community partnerships.
+However, there is considerable evidence, captured through submissions to government, consultations and reviews, that the needs of Aboriginal communities in Victoria are greater and more complex than the resources available to meet them.
+ACCOs continue to advocate for more sustainable long-term funding.

 e) Ensure local Aboriginal organisations are consulted about local implementation

-Engagement with Aboriginal communities occurs through the Aboriginal Justice Caucus, RAJACs and Local Aboriginal Justice Action Committees (LAJACs) (where they exist).
-Local Aboriginal organisations are represented on LAJACs and RAJACs through which most consultation and engagement about local implementation of justice-related recommendations occurs.
+Local Aboriginal organisations are represented on Local Aboriginal Justice Action Committees (LAJACs) and RAJACs through which most consultation and engagement about local implementation of justice-related recommendations occurs.

-Overall, Recommendation 1 remains highly relevant to the current context in Victoria, given that many of the recommendations of the RCIADIC remain highly relevant, as does the importance of engaging Aboriginal organisations in their implementation, monitoring and reporting.
+Overall, Recommendation 1 remains highly relevant, as does the importance of engaging Aboriginal organisations in the implementation, monitoring and reporting of RCIADIC recommendations.

 Priority for Further Work: